 Day 6: Monday 20 July - Colonsay to Jura

 We leave our overnight mooring, plotting a course south-east towards our seventh island.
 Jura will soon be in sight and when we arrive off its west coast we take time to explore, cruising first through Shian Bay where we would expect to see feeding seabirds including divers.
 Following the coast south we cut into Loch Tarbert, a large sea-loch which virtually bisects Jura.
 Slowly the land begins to narrow as we watch the skies for both eagles, Raven and Hooded Crow, while maintaining an eye on the shoreline for summer waders, seals and Otters.
 After an enjoyable afternoon we lay anchor for the evening at a sheltered spot within the sea-loch.

 Day 7: Tuesday 21 July - Jura to Mull

-After a little more time enjoying the wildlife of the Loch Tarbert, we travel north with Jura’s third highest peak, Beinn Bhreac a feature on our eastern flank.
+After a little more time enjoying the wildlife of Loch Tarbert, we travel north with Jura’s third highest peak, Beinn Bhreac a feature on our eastern flank.
 By afternoon, we come alongside southern shores of Mull and here enter the narrow channel at Loch Spelve.
-One of the richest areas for wildlife, waders including Greenshank, Whimbrel and Common Sandpiper may be found on the shoreline and if we are lucky Hen Harrier and Short-eared Owl might be seen over the fields and moorland.
+A rich area for wildlife, waders including Greenshank, Whimbrel and Common Sandpiper may be found on the shoreline and if we are lucky Hen Harrier and Short-eared Owl might be seen over the fields and moorland.
 We overnight nearby at an enchanting location reliving tales of adventure while sharing our last evening together.

 Day 8: Wednesday 22 July - Mull to Oban

-All good things must sadly come to an end, and after a wonderful voyage of exploration we cross the Firth of Lorn arriving into Oban where our holiday ends.
+All good things must come to an end, and after a wonderful voyage of exploration we cross the Firth of Lorn arriving into Oban where our holiday ends.
 If you require another night in Oban before departing onwards, again we are happy to help.